cragis/McP/instructions/awaken.md

 ## Step 4: Self Test

-Run the self test in the settings/calibration menu
+Run the self test in the calibration menu

 ## Step 5: XYZ calibration

-Run the XYZ calibration step in the settings/calibration menu.
+Run the XYZ calibration step in the calibration menu.
 This step takes about 15 minutes.
 Be patient but attentive.

 ## Step 6: Z-offset adjust